 The City of Niles Community Development Department is one of seven City departments.
-Its functions include activities related to short and long-range community planning; economic and community development; grant reporting and analysis; mass transportation planning and operations; and historical preservation and education.
-The department also works closely with the Niles Main Street program.
-Community Development Director Sanya Vitale (pictured below) may be contacted by email or at 269-683-4700 ext.
+Its functions include activities related to short and long-range community planning; economic and community development; zoning administration, grant reporting and analysis; mass transportation planning and operations; and historical preservation and education.
+The department also works closely with the Niles Housing Commission and the Niles Main Street program.
+Community Development Director Sanya Vitale may be contacted by email or at 269-683-4700 ext.
 3020.

 The Community Development Department is comprised of the following functional areas: